the1lab/1lab/src/1Lab/Path/Groupoid.lagda.md

         (refl ∙ q) ∙ r   ∎
 ```

-The associativity rule is harder to prove, since we do inductive where
+The associativity rule is trickier to prove, since we do inductive where
 the motive is a dependent product.
 What we're doing can be summarised
 using words: By induction, it suffices to assume `p` is refl.
 Then, what
 we want to show is `(refl ∙ (q ∙ r)) ≡ ((refl ∙ q) ∙ r)`.
 But both of